pixelpusher/liveprinter/README.md

 * [Fabrica](https://github.com/arthurwolf/fabrica), a front-end for [Smoothieware](https://github.com/Smoothieware/Smoothieware) looks interesting.
 Smoothieware integration might be nice, someday.

 ## TO DO
-Currently, *everything!*

-* Add a proper livecoding editor
+See the Issues section for a proper to do list

 * Choose/implement a livecoding language
 * Support for MIDI to G-Code so you can make music with this
 * Support for loading "code scores"